-Justice Banumathi authored a concurring opinion.
+Banumathi J authored a concurring opinion.
 Characteristic of her commitment to thoroughness, she wrote this separate opinion, even though she believed that the majority opinion ‘required no further elaboration’.
 In what was to become characteristic of many of her concurring opinions, she observed that the questions of law in the case were so important, that they demanded a judgment out of her.

 The Supreme Court upheld the death sentences handed out by the Delhi High Court to the accused in the tragic Nirbhaya rape case.
 The six accused violently gang raped the victim in a bus, beat up her male companion and threw them out on the side of the road, half-naked, in the middle of the Delhi winter.